Read our latest security bulletins here.

 We would like to thank researchers at MWR Cybersec for identifying and responsibly disclosing this issue to AWS.
 Security-related questions or concerns can be brought to our attention via aws-security@amazon.com.

-We would like to thank Oligo Security for responsibly disclosing this issue and working with the PyTorch maintainers on its resolution.
+We would like to thank Datadog for responsibly disclosing this issue to AWS.

 Security-related questions or concerns can be brought to our attention via aws-security@amazon.com.